 Dumfries and Galloway, the beautiful Scottish Lowlands.
 Often missed by those visiting Scotland, this region on the extreme south coast of the country has much to offer its guests.
 Remarkable historic landmarks, coastlines that hug the sandy beaches, and let’s not forget the green forests that are waiting to be explored.
 And this is just a handful of the reasons to visit Dumfries and Galloway, we haven’t even begun to share the many attractions you can experience.
 Allow our years of knowledge and experience tempt you to visit this lesser-known part of Scotland.

 Table of Contents:

-A top reason to visit Dumfries and Galloway is that the area is home to some of the darkest skies in Europe.
-This gives visitors the opportunity for truly spectacular stargazing.
+Another top reason to visit Dumfries and Galloway is that the area is home to some of the darkest skies in Europe.
+This gives visitors the opportunity for truly spectacular stargazing if they’re passing through to tour the Scottish Highlands.
 At some points, over 7,000 stars and planets are visible with the naked eye.
 The bright band of the Milky Way is usually easy to see stretching across the sky.
-If you are extra lucky, you may even be able to see the Northern Lights.
+If you’re extra lucky, you may even be able to see the Northern Lights.

-Alongside wonderful natural attractions, Dumfries and Galloway also has its fair share of amazing man made landmarks.
-These include the Port Logan Fish Pond and the Mull of Galloway Lighthouse.
-Both of which are amongst the top reasons to visit Dumfries and Galloway.
+Alongside wonderful natural attractions, Dumfries and Galloway also has its fair share of amazing man-made landmarks.
+These include the Port Logan Fish Pond and the Mull of Galloway Lighthouse, both of which are amongst the top reasons to visit Dumfries and Galloway.
 The Port Logan Fish Pond is often thought of as the first aquarium in the UK.
-Dating back to the Victorian era, this unique natural aquarium is home to a wide range of sea fish and marine life.
-See hermit crabs, rays, starfish, and more.
+Dating back to the Victorian era, this unique natural aquarium is home to a wide range of sea fish and marine life where you can see hermit crabs, rays, starfish, and more.